jsspen/jsspen.github.io/src/pages/writing/home-server/reverse-proxy.md

 ---
 layout: page.njk
-title: HTTPS and a Reverse Proxy
+title: HTTPS and a Reverse Proxy | Jordan Spencer
 date: 2024-01-10
 eleventyNavigation:
     key: HTTPS and a Reverse Proxy